Aakashdeveloper/randominterview/readme.md

 where both table have releation ship of rollNo
 ( if done above)
 > Please save above output in view
+> Write a SQL command to update data through a view and handle any potential issues with view updates.
+>> Provide the SQL command for updating data and discuss any limitations or requirements.
+>> What is a materialized view, and how does it differ from a regular view?

 Serverless Architecture